Data Practices Policies

 Other suggestions to implement this requirement:

-- Incorporate access to not public data in all employee positions descriptions (sample from Admin).
+- Incorporate access to not public data in all employee positions descriptions (sample language from Admin).

 - Utilize SharePoint or other shared folders or networks to catalog data access and/or security roles.